Illinois Sales and Use Tax

 If you are not sure if you have established nexus in Illinois, you can usually get free help by contacting the Illinois Department of Revenue.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Illinois.
 Click here for listing of recommended resources.

-Special rules applying to sales and use taxes in Illinois
+Special rules applying to Illinois sales tax and use taxes?

 - Shipping is not taxable if separately stated and other specific terms are met.